Best Overall: Lazrus Golf Irons

 For golfers that don’t mind spending some cash to improve their game comes the Callaway Mavrik Irons.
 This golf iron set generates excellent accuracy with a tight shot dispersion on the green for shorter birdie and par putts.

-The Mavrik Irons feature Artificial Intelligence-aided design with the 360 Face Cup that adds flexibility to the face for enhanced forgiveness on off-center strikes.
+The Mavrik Irons feature an Artificial Intelligence-aided design with the 360 Face Cup that adds flexibility to the face for enhanced forgiveness on off-center strikes.
 These golf iron sets also have tungsten weighting along the sole that boost launch.

 click to see more